Liam Gallagher: "Dance Music Can F**k Right Off"

 03:06

-Meanwhile, Liam Gallagher is set to embark on on a UK tour, where he's promised his fans a Oasis-heavy set.
+Meanwhile, Liam Gallagher is set to embark on on a UK tour, where he's promised his fans an Oasis-heavy set.

 Every single oasis song that I sang is potentially on the set list for December tour as you fucking were LG x— Liam Gallagher (@liamgallagher) August 31, 2017

-While we know this would be impossible to fulfil as it would probably leave the rocker playing a 4 hour set, it does suggest we can expect more Oasis bangers we haven't heard performed in a while.
+While playing "every single Oasis song" that features his lead vocals would be impossible for to achieve, it does suggest we can expect more Oasis bangers we haven't seen performed in a long while.

-However, one song we probably won't hear Liam perform is, Don't Look Back In Anger, which was sung and penned by his brother.
+However, one song we probably won't hear Liam perform is Don't Look Back In Anger, which was sung and penned by his brother, Noel.

 Liam Gallagher - Don't Look Back In Anger live at Glastonbury